 Please Note: The University does not monitor the performance of the funds offered through the self-directed brokerage account or related fees and expenses.
-Participants in CRP bear the full risk of investing through the self-directed brokerage account.
+Participants in SRP bear the risk of investing through the selfdirected brokerage account.

-Highlights Loans You may obtain participant loans under CRP while employed by the University.
-The minimum amount that may be borrowed is \$1,000, and the maximum amount that may be borrowed is \$50,000.
-See Participant Loans for further information.
-Prior loans under CRP's participant loan program and the participant loan programs under any other plan maintained by the University or an Affiliated Employer may reduce your maximum loan amount.
-Benefit Amount Your CRP benefit is determined by the value of your Vested retirement savings account that includes your CRP Contributions and any investment gains or losses.
-Payment Options You can receive your Vested CRP benefit any time after you terminate employment with the University and its Affiliated Employers You may also be eligible to receive an in-service distribution while employed by the University (see Receiving Your Benefits for more information).
-CRP offers a number of payment options, including annuities, lump sum payments, and periodic payments.
-In most cases, you may also elect that all or a portion of your Vested CRP benefit be rolled over to an eligible retirement plan, e.g., an individual retirement account (IRA).
-If you choose an annuity option, the amount of your monthly benefit depends on the type of annuity option you select and the amount of the Vested portion of your CRP retirement savings account you choose to annuitize.
+Highlights Benefit Amount Your SRP benefit is determined by the value of your SRP retirement savings account that includes your SRP Contributions, rollover contributions, and any investment gains or losses.
+Payment Options You can receive your Vested SRP benefit as early as age 591⁄2 and, in some cases, it may be available earlier.
+SRP offers a number of payment options, including annuities, lump sum payments, and periodic payments.
+In most cases, you may also elect that all or a portion of your Vested SRP benefit be rolled over to an eligible retirement plan, e.g., an individual retirement account (IRA).
+If you choose an annuity option, the amount of your monthly benefit depends on the type of annuity option you select and the amount of the Vested portion of your SRP retirement savings account you choose to annuitize.
 Note there are restrictions on lump sum payments from amounts invested in the TIAA Traditional Annuity products.
-See Benefit Payments Under CRP for further information.
+See Benefit Payments Under SRP for further information.